Asheq/public-notes/vim/operations.md

-# Operations with MOTIONS
+# OPERATIONS with MOTIONS
-- An OPERATION using a MOTION either affects the entire start and end lines OR just the characters based on whether the MOTION that is used is linewise or charwise (with some exceptions)
+- An OPERATION using a LINEWISE MOTION affects all the characters on the start line and end line (and on all the lines between them), including the newlines.
+An OPERATION using a CHARWISE MOTION affects just the start character and end character (and all the characters between them).
-	- Example linewise MOTIONS
+	- Example LINEWISE MOTIONS
 		- j
 		- k
 		- gg
 		- G
-	- Example charwise MOTIONS
+	- Example CHARWISE MOTIONS
 		- e, E
 		- w, W
 		- b, B